-- One famous woman of the period was Elizabeth Maitland, Duchess of Lauderdale (née Murray; 1626-1698), an influential Scottish noblewoman.
-When her father died in 1655 she inherited his titles and became Countess of Dysart in her own right and later, through marriage, the Duchess of Lauderdale.
+• Elizabeth Maitland, Duchess of Lauderdale (née Murray; 1626-1698) was an influential Scottish noblewoman.
+In her own right she was the Countess of Dysart and through marriage the Duchess of Lauderdale.
 She is famous for the political influence she held, which was unusual for women of the period, and for her support for Charles II during his exile, as a member of the secret organisation known as the Sealed Knot.
 The six founder members made eight attempts to bring about the restoration between 1652 and 1659.
 In 1660, when Charles II resumed the throne, he rewarded Elizabeth with an annual pension of £800.
-Her enemies accused her of witchcraft because of her political influence, a common accusation used to attack women who refused to conform. - She married Lionel Tollemache (pronounced 'toll-mash') in 1648 and she had eleven children, five of whom survived into adulthood. - Tollemache died in France in 1669 and it is believed she became the mistress of John Maitland, 1st Duke of Lauderdale, whom she married in 1672 when his wife died.
-They became known for their wealth, influence and extravagance. - She died aged 72 at Ham House and is buried in Petersham Parish Church.
+Her enemies accused her of witchcraft because of her political influence, a common accusation used to attack women who refused to conform.
+She died aged 72 at Ham House and is buried in Petersham Parish Church.